QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/dns.md

 # it it doesn't work, we can try brute forcing
 ```

+I encountered one scenario in which the subdomain wasn't returning any records, which fooled every tool, while it was vulnerable to AXFR.

-You can use [onectf](/cybersecurity/red-team/tools/frameworks/onectf/index.md#onectf-axfr-module) to test AXFR on a list of subdomains.
+You can use [onectf](/cybersecurity/red-team/tools/frameworks/onectf/index.md#onectf-axfr-module) for AXFR brute forcing given a list of subdomains.

 ```ps
 $ onectf axfr -D example.com -r IP -w wordlist.txt -t 64